JusDooEt/SC-Cargo-Log-Qt/README.md

   - [x] Initialize shipList from the database.
   - [ ] trade routes get added to DB
   - [ ] transactions get added to DB
-- [ ] Create a login and register page for the program.
+- [x] Create a login and register page for the program.
-  - [ ] Adds registered users to the database.
+  - [x] Adds registered users to the database.
-  - [ ] uses the database to verify login credentials
+  - [x] uses the database to verify login credentials
+  - [ ] Inform the user to register an account if the username used to login is not found in the database
 - [ ] Create a window allowing users to see their past routes.
   - [ ] Add functionality to allow users to sort by day using a calendar widget.
   - [ ] Selecting a route will show the user all of the transactions and further details of the route.